Group of runners on a park road at dusk

 Simple ways to add structure to easy and long runs—without turning them into workouts you regret.

-The problem is that "easy" and "interesting" do not always arrive together.
+The awkward bit is that "easy" and "interesting" do not always turn up together.

-That is usually when runners get into trouble.
-The run feels flat, so pace creeps.
-Or you start adding little challenges just to stay awake.
-By the end, the session that was meant to freshen you up has quietly turned into another workout.
+That's when runners tend to get themselves into trouble.
+The run feels flat, so the pace creeps.
+Or you add a few little challenges just to stay awake.
+By the end, the thing that was meant to freshen you up has quietly become another workout.

-The better move is simpler: keep the day easy, but give your brain something to do.
+The better move is not especially glamorous: keep the day easy, but give your brain something to do.

 Keep the mission clear first

-Before you dress anything up, remember what these runs are for:
+Before adding anything clever, it's worth remembering what these runs are there for:

 • aerobic development